bcgov/jag-adobe-common-service/README.md

 LIFECYCLE_HOST: The url for lifecycle web services.

+NFS_FILE_DIR: The directory for NFS Mount file transfer.

 SPLUNK_HTTP_URL: The url for the spluck hec.
 For local splunk this value should be 127.0.0.1:8088 for remote do not include /services/collector.